TeddyGavi/TeddyGavi/README.md

 ### 💬 About Me
 - Web Development Diploma -- [Lighthouse Labs](https://www.lighthouselabs.ca/)

-- I have over ten years of experience in installing and documenting complex electrical systems, having developed a detailed and dynamic ethos.
-The perspective I bring on web development is unique, combining both practical and technical expertise.
+- I have over ten years of experience installing and documenting complex electrical systems, having developed a detailed and dynamic ethos.
+My perspective on web development is unique, combining both practical and technical expertise.
 I am skilled at establishing empathetic connections with clients and managing stressful situations.
-As a self-identified tinkerer, I am exploring the potential of AI/ML and blockchain technologies to enhance everyday life.
+As a self-identified tinkerer, I am exploring the latest technologies via the potential of AI/ML and blockchain technologies to enhance everyday life.

 - I live each day with a disciplined paradigm.
 I love challenges, puzzles of all types, and learning through failure.
 The profound sense of achievement when you turn a mistake into success is the purest form of motivation.